SantoriniDave.com

 1. Santorini Dave The Hotel Expert

-For what you’re looking for, Astra would be best.
+For what you’re looking for, I recommend Astra.

 Hi Dave!
 This is literally the most impressive travel blog I’ve ever seen.
 I can’t even believe there is so much info!!
 I am a solo female traveler and am looking to be in Santorini mid-September before heading to Athens.
 I can spend two or three days and really want to stay somewhere walkable.
 I’m kind of in the mid-budget range, but could maybe splurge for a night.
 I’d absolutely love your opinion on things for solo travelers to see and where to stay.
 Thanks so much for all the fantastic content, keep up the excellent work!